calebolson123/BabySleepCoach/README.md

 The sleep data is written to `sleep_logs.csv`.
 I primed this file with a few rows as an example.
 Feel free to remove these and start from scratch.

+It is possible to watch the live stream of the camera (and debug view) at: http://URL_OF_BACKEND:PORT_OF_BACKEND/videostream and http://URL_OF_BACKEND:PORT_OF_BACKEND/videostream_debug

+To reload the settings from the yml file, open http://URL_OF_BACKEND:PORT_OF_BACKEND/reload_settings

 ### Part 2: The Web App

 This one is more straight forward.
 Just make sure you have [`yarn`](https://yarnpkg.com/getting-started/install).